Create a Blog in 7 Easy Steps

 Either way, I would recommend you to choose a design that is fairly simple and that will allow you to show your skills, whatever they are: photographic skills, your writing style, your favorite holiday spot, your coaching abilities or your products /courses.

 In order to optimize your blog, you will need to add some essential plugins.
-Plugins are small tools that have a specific function within your blog such as preventing spam, adding a Facebook Like button or helping you get better results with search engines (aka SEO), etc.
+Plugins are small tools that have a specific function on your blog such as preventing spam, adding a Facebook Like button or helping you get better results with search engines (aka SEO), etc.

 There are literally millions of plugins, most of them are free and some of them are essentials for the daily operation of your blog.